If you’re looking to tackle a DIY plumbing project, it’s essential to know what you will or will not need to get a Minneapolis plumbing permit for.

 What About Emergency Repairs?

 Emergencies happen!
-Therefore, the state does not require someone to obtain a permit before making any emergency repairs on the fly.
+Therefore, the state does not require someone to obtain a plumbing permit before making any emergency repairs on the fly.
 These are time-sensitive, and that’s understandable.
 However, the proper permits must be obtained shortly after the work has been completed, within a reasonable timeframe.

 If you are looking to do your own repair work on your home’s plumbing system or handle replacing appliances or fixtures, you can see it’s not too difficult to obtain a permit to do so.
 Just make sure to apply early, with all of the necessary information and valid payment.